StructuresComp/measure-anything/README.md

 ## Demo on Robotic Grasping

-Measure-Anything can be used to provide geometric priors for obtaining optimized grasping points according to a model.
+Measure Anything can be used to provide geometric priors for obtaining optimized grasping points according to a model.
 In our experiments we are using a simple stability model based on form-closure and perpendicular distance from CoM.
 However this stability model can be switched with a SOTA deep learning model.

 Check `interactive_demo_clubs_3d.py` to run an interactive demonstration on [Clubs-3D](https://clubs.github.io/#:~:text=CLUBS%20is%20an%20RGB%2DD,objects%20packed%20in%20different%20configurations.) dataset.